samfisherirl/EdgeGPT_forAHK/README.md

 # EdgeGPT_forAHK

-Update 10/2/23: this required I rewrite and compile the python.
+Update 10/2/23: Edge changes require I rewrite and compile the python.
 I have not done it in the same method as before as I dont have time.
 It will not stream responses.

 - Simply write one question to "ask.txt" in the same dir as the exe file posted in the github release here. https://github.com/samfisherirl/EdgeGPT_forAHK/releases
 - Upon close, the app will write the response in "answer.txt".